mpv-player/mpv/DOCS/man/options.rst

     draw directly on the root window.

     On win32, the ID is interpreted as ``HWND``.
-Pass it as value cast to ``intptr_t``. mpv will create its own window, and set the wid window as parent, like with X11.
+Pass it as value cast to ``uint32_t`` (all Windows handles are 32-bit), this is important as mpv will not accept negative values. mpv will create its own window and set the wid window as parent, like with X11.

     On macOS/Cocoa, the ID is interpreted as ``NSView*``.
 Pass it as value cast to ``intptr_t``. mpv will create its own sub-view.
 Because macOS does not